SanjanaReddy1407/Practical-1-DAIOT/README.md

 # Aim-- To Study the Arduino and Raspberry Pi.
 # Theory
-Arduino
+1.Arduino
 Arduino is an open-source electronics platform that provides a simple microcontroller-based environment for creating interactive electronic projects.
 It uses a straightforward programming language and IDE to control digital and analog components.
-Raspberry Pi
+2.Raspberry Pi
 Raspberry Pi is a compact, versatile computer that runs a full operating system and can interface with external hardware through its GPIO pins.
 It supports various programming languages, including Python, which is often used for controlling hardware.
-Serial Communication
+3.Serial Communication
 Serial communication is a method for transmitting data between devices.
 Arduino and Raspberry Pi can communicate via serial ports, allowing data to be sent and received.
 This is useful for integrating sensor data or control signals between the two platforms.

-3. Materials Required
+# Materials Required
 - Arduino Uno board
 - Raspberry Pi (any model)
 - USB cable for Arduino